 See video here: https://youtu.be/GCIaB-i91Tg

-This new 14L filter produces around 1,105 litres of pure zero parts per million filtered rinse water before the resin needs replacement (buy 2 x 7L refill bags).
+This new 14L filter produces around 1,105 litres of pure zero parts per million filtered rinse water (c.
+1400 litres based on Hardness of 300ppm – typical for Slough for example) before the resin needs replacement (buy 2 x 7L refill bags).
 Our smaller, 7L vessel produces 415L, so this new, larger unit is significantly more economical.
 In comparison to other, ‘window cleaner suppliers’ units, the combination of our resin and taller filter makes this more economical.
 See our detailed explanation why below.
 NOTE: this is based on Harpenden town water at 420ppm – some of the worst in the UK.
 Most customers will achieve significantly greater volume of pure water than this.

 Note that as it is tall and slightly top heavy, you will need to secure it upright – we supply wall brackets which will achieve this.
 It is illustrated with our 7 Litre filter.

 The use of mixed resin bed water filters to remove all of the dissolved impurities has long been established in industries such as Pharmaceuticals, electronics and metal surface treatment.
 More recently, large scale car wash systems (such as tunnel washes), window cleaners and horticulturalists have also been using the products to produce water free from impurities.
-Note: filled with 14L of resin and ready to use.
+Note – the unit is filled with 14L of resin and ready to use.

 For the car wash and window cleaning industry, the advantages are that using water which contains no dissolved impurities allows the user to leave the car or window wet, to dry naturally and with no trace of water marks.

 The use of these filters is not simply a case of just connecting up a unit and running water through it though.